Lead the Pack by Majoring in Business and Project Management

 Pursuing a Bachelor of Science in Business Administration with a concentration in Project Management helps students develop the knowledge and skills needed to succeed in managing operations and projects within an organization.
 Students will learn how to plan, assess and implement organizational projects - all while adhering to business standards.

-This degree is ideal for transfer students who want to maximize transferable college credits, switch to business from another discipline, or supplement an associates degree with an undergraduate degree in business.
+This degree is ideal for transfer students who want to maximize transferable college credits, switch to business from another discipline, or supplement an associate degree with an undergraduate degree in business.

 Learn about the business world from expert faculty who bring real-world experiences and business applications into the classroom.
 Develop your business knowledge, gain an international perspective and understand your social and ethical values.
 Use cutting-edge technology and hone your critical-thinking and problem-solving skills while learning to be an effective leader.

 As a private, nonprofit university, SNHU has one mission - to help you see yourself succeed.
 The benefits of majoring in business administration include:

 Put your course study into practice with internships that give you valuable hands-on business experience.
 SNHU faculty, alumni and our career development staff can help connect you with experiential learning opportunities that prepare you to enter the business world.

 The Project Management Institute reported an average annual salary of $105,000 for project management jobs in 2017.*